mmmmaja/starfishDetection/reports/README.md

 torch.backends.cudnn.deterministic = True  # ensures that the CUDA backend produces deterministic results torch.backends.cudnn.benchmark = False  # disables CuDNN benchmarking, which can introduce non-deterministic behavior
 ```
-We did however discover that Albumentation introduced some randomness even with all the random seeds set.
-We managed to fix it by using a seen in the transforms.
+We did, however, discover that Albumentations introduced some randomness even with all the random seeds set.
+We managed to fix it by using a seed in the transforms applied to the training images.

 ### Question 14